RylanYancey/RylanYancey/CppNotes/rule_of_5.md

      int * nums = malloc (8 * sizeof(int));
 }

+// 'this' is the object we are moving into. 'other' is the object we are moving from.
 BinaryTree::BinaryTree (BinaryTree && other) {
      this -> nums = std::move(other.nums);
 }